HMS Berwick (65): History

 On 9 April 1940 she participated in the Norwegian Campaign and on 10 May 1940 in the Invasion of Iceland.
 She was then allocated to Force "H" at Gibraltar arriving on 7 November.
 On 27 November, while taking part of Operation Collar, Berwick was hit by a single 203 mm (8 in) shell from an Italian heavy cruiser, either Pola or Fiume, which knocked out her "Y" turret and killed seven men.
-A second round that struck her some minutes later destroyed the after electric switchboard, leaving the cruiser's aft section without power.
-Some sources credit the second hit to a Trento-class Italian cruiser, either Trieste or Trento, the only Italian heavy cruisers within range at the time of the impact.
+A second round that struck her some minutes later destroyed the aft electric switchboard, leaving the cruiser's aft section without power.
+Some sources credit the second hit to an Italian Trento-class cruiser, either lead ship Trento or her sister-ship Trieste, the only Italian Royal Navy heavy cruisers within range at the time of the strikes.